Key takeaways

 Bottom Line

 Symphony is OpenAI's answer to "what comes after coding agents?" — not better agents, but better orchestration of agents around existing work.
 By connecting Linear issues to Codex sessions through a simple daemon with in-repo configuration, it removes the operational overhead of running autonomous agents.
-The 13K-star reception in three weeks confirms demand for this pattern.
+The reception confirms demand: 13K stars in three weeks, ~25K by June 2026, and OpenAI's claim of a 500% increase in landed PRs on some internal teams.

 Research by Ry Walker Research • methodology